💡 Research Topics

-Research topics available in BRIN Research Center for Physics are categorized according to the currently existing research groups, i.e., theoretical high-energy physics, experimental high-energy physics, quantum matter theory, nanomaterials design & simulation, and quantum devices & technology.
+Research topics available in the BRIN Research Center for Physics are categorized according to the currently existing research groups, i.e., theoretical high-energy physics, experimental high-energy physics, non-perturbative physics, quantum matter theory, quantum information & computation, quantum simulation, quantum devices, quantum materials, and quantum finance & complex systems.

 Theoretical High-Energy Physics